Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

 Fortunately, some specialized solutions can now support detecting Industrial Assets, and consequently, consolidate and maintain an up-to-date Cartography of the Industrial Information System, including specific devices.

-Some rules are specific to a particular sector and are not easily adapted to the wider industrial landscape.
+Some rules are simply not adapted to the industrial context.

 Essential Security Options for Industrial Information Systems